First East Turkestan Republic: Establishment

 The Tungans, more than Han, are the enemy of our people.
 Today our people are already free from the oppression of the Han, but still continue live under Tungan subjugation.
 We must still fear the Han, but cannot not fear the Tungans as well.
 The reason, we must be careful to guard against the Tungans, we must intensively oppose them, cannot afford to be polite, since the Tungans have compelled us to follow this way.
 Yellow Han people have not the slightest thing to do with Eastern Turkestan.
 Black Tungans also do not have this connection.
 Eastern Turkestan belongs to the people of Eastern Turkestan.
-There is no need for foreigners to come be our fathers and mothers. ...
+There is no need for foreigners to come be our fathers and mothers....
 From now on we do not need to use foreigner's language or their names, their customs, habits, attitudes, written languages, etc. We must also overthrow and drive foreigners from our boundaries forever.
-The colours yellow and black are foul. ...
+The colors yellow and black are foul....
 They have dirtied our Land for too long.
 So now it's absolutely necessary to clean out this filth.
 Take down the yellow and black barbarians!
 Live long Eastern Turkestan!

-Tungan, Dungan, and Hui all mean the same thing: Chinese speaking Muslims, Hui people.

-On November 12, 1933, an independent republic (Turkish Islamic Republic of Eastern Turkestan (TIRET) or Republic of Uyghurstan, both names were used at the same time) was proclaimed.
+On 12 November 1933, an independent republic, the Turkic Islamic Republic of Eastern Turkestan (TIRET; or Republic of Uyghurstan, both names were used at the same time) was proclaimed.
 This event was organized on Sunday morning in a mass rally on the shore of Tuman River outside of Kashgar with the participation of about 7,000 troops and 13,000 civilians, including teachers and students of schools, who delivered speeches along with appointed "Ministers" of the independent republic.
-On noon cannon fired 41 times and crowd proceeded to the Old City of Kashgar, waving blue banners of Independence, where rally continued on the square in front of Idgah Mosque and more speeches were delivered from Mosque's front, where Sabit Damulla appeared as a main speaker.
+On noon cannon fired 41 times and crowd proceeded to the Old City of Kashgar, waving blue banners of Independence, where rally continued on the square in front of Id Gah Mosque and more speeches were delivered from Mosque's front, where Sabit Damulla appeared as a main speaker.